operating-function/pallas/README.md

 ```

 Now run `pallas start /tmp/counter` again.
 The counter picks up where it
 left off.
-Later on you'll be invited to explore the source code of this
-simple demo and you'll notice that there is no explicit saving or
+You'll notice that there is no explicit saving or
 writing to disk or a database.
 You get persistence for free by writing
 application code.